-- Check for sales tax errors before filing: An ounce of prevention is worth a pound of cure.
+Check for sales tax errors before filing: An ounce of prevention is worth a pound of cure.
 Periodically conducting self-audits can help eliminate sales tax errors before they occur.
-Not only will self-audits save you money in the long run it can also help your staff be more cautious when performing sales tax accounting tasks and completing sales.
+Not only will self-audits save you money, but in the long run, it can also help your staff be more cautious when performing sales tax accounting tasks and completing sales.

-- Keep up with changing sales tax laws: Sales tax laws are always changing.
-Sales Tax DataLink’s DisclosureLINK can check jurisdiction accuracy for past returns and make sure you charged and payed the correct sales tax.
+Keep up with changing sales tax laws: Sales tax laws are always changing.
+Sales Tax DataLink’s DisclosureLINK can check jurisdiction accuracy for past returns and make sure you charged and paid the correct sales tax.

-- Always be prepared for an audit: Businesses who catch errors should be prepared in the event of an audit.
-Having the correct documentation, certifications, and up to date software can make the process go much smoother and keep audit costs to a minimum.
+Always be prepared for an audit: Businesses that catch errors should be prepared in the event of an audit.
+Having the correct documentation, certifications, and up-to-date software can make the process go much smoother and keep audit costs to a minimum.